pupilfirst/wd301-scripts/handling-advanced-ui-events/view-task-details/README.md

 Currently, we have a placeholder component that renders `Show Task Details` text when a `/accounts/projects/:projectID/tasks/:taskID` route is visited.

-Let's add available actions to `src/context/task/types.ts` file.
+Let's add update actions to `src/context/task/types.ts` file.
 Also we will update the `taskReducer` to handle dispatches to these actions.

 ```tsx
 export enum TaskListAvailableAction {